How to Lower Your Chance of Dementia and Maintain Brain Health in 24/25

 • Maintaining equilibrium levels of dopamine, serotonin, and other synapses • Increasing brain flexibility, or the ability of the mind to change and reinvent itself in response to novel experiences, obstacles, and stimuli.
 Serotonin and norepinephrine are linked to mood, inspiration, thoughtfulness, and learning.

-Therefore, physical labor can improve mental health by enhancing the structure, function, and adaptability of the brain as well as preventing or delaying the onset of neurodegenerative diseases such as Parkinson’s and Alzheimer’s.
+Therefore, physical labour can improve mental health by enhancing the structure, function, and adaptability of the brain as well as preventing or delaying the onset of neurodegenerative diseases such as Parkinson’s and Alzheimer’s.

 These are some of the common remedies that can help you lower your heart rate and lower your risk of heart disease and stroke.
 Please keep in mind that I am not a clinical specialist and that you should always see your PCP before making any changes to your wellness regimen.